 I don’t know what score I’ll get.
 How do I choose courses?

 The best option is to choose a broad range of courses.
 Try choosing courses across the following categories: your dream course at your dream institution (even if you think you have no hope of getting in); a more realistic option (maybe the same course at a different institution or a course at the same institution with a lower cut-off score); a course that you’re confident you’ll get into; and a course that can act as a pathway option.

 Learn more about our free Change of Preference webinar and register here.

 This will depend on what most appeals to you.
 If you have your heart set on a particular university, you may decide to choose a number of courses from that university for your first few preferences.
 If you’re interested in studying a specific course or area of study, you might pick courses in that area from a range of universities.
 Either way, you should include a few back-up options — be it courses from a second or third institution or courses in the same field with a lower cut-off score.

 Can I change my preferences once I’ve submitted them?

-Once you receive your ATAR or OP, you will have the opportunity to change your preferences.
+Once you receive your ATAR, you will have the opportunity to change your preferences.
 You might change your preferences because your score was lower or higher than you expected, or simply because you’ve changed your mind about what you want to study.
 If your score is too low for your preferred course, you might adjust your list to include courses that are more accessible.
 Likewise, you might be able to add courses you hadn’t previously considered if you do better than you expected.
-It’s best to chat to your school career adviser or student advisers at institutions of interest before changing your preferences.
+It’s best to chat with your school career adviser or student advisers at institutions of interest before changing your preferences.
 They will be able to help you plan your next steps.
 See change of preference tips if you need some help.